UTA Radio

-UTA Radio is an alternative/indie rock college radio station based at The University of Texas, Arlington.
-The station is an online radio run primarily by students with the help of the faculty and staff members from the Department of Communication.
+UTA Radio is an indie rock college radio station based at The University of Texas, Arlington.
+The station is an online radio station run primarily by students with the help of the faculty and staff members from the Department of Communication.
 Their slogan is Online All The Time.

 History

 UTA Radio's studios and classrooms have been used since the 1970s.
 Programs were delivered over the department's loudspeaker system, since there was no terrestrial radio signal to broadcast on.
 By the 90s, cable television provided another outlet for programs and class projects.
 In the spring of 2000, UTA Radio began internet broadcasts by providing live coverage of UTA baseball and softball.

 Since 2007, UTA Radio began providing 24/7 broadcasts.
 In addition to its regular music format, the station also provides play-by-play coverage for UTA's basketball, baseball, softball, and volleyball teams.

 In March 2012, UTA Radio joined the iHeartRadio streaming platform.